Giri-Swimm/Swimmio-genapp-motor/.swm/inquire-policy-lgipvs01.jceu4cmt.sw.md

 ---

-Finally, depending on the flag, we either send the message to the client right away or prep it in the communication area for later use.
-Then we return control to CICS.
+Finally, depending on the flag, we either send the message to the terminal (if it's a receive flow) or prep the output in <SwmToken path="base/src/lgipvs01.cbl" pos="93:3:5" line-data="              MOVE COMMA-DATA  TO WS-COMMAREA">`COMMA-DATA`</SwmToken> for programmatic use.
+Then we return from the transaction.

 ```cobol
            If WS-FLAG = 'R' Then